10 Productivity Tips For Newly Remote Workers

 Time management is an important skill regardless, but it’s especially important when you’re working from home.

-- Making a list of prioritised tasks every morning
+- Making a list of prioritized tasks every morning

 - Using planning tools like Asana or ClickUp

 Choose one you like and plan your schedule accordingly.